benfogle/crossenv/README.rst

 When you need packages like Cython installed to build another module, sometimes satisfying dependencies can get tricky.
 If you simply ``pip install`` the module, you may find it builds Cython as a prerequisite *for the host* and then tries to run it on the build machine.
 This will fail, of course.
-To selectivly expose build-python packages so that setuptools will count them as installed, you can use the ``cross-expose`` script installed in the virtual environment.
+To selectively expose build-python packages so that setuptools will count them as installed, you can use the ``cross-expose`` script installed in the virtual environment.
 (Note that you can always import build-python packages from cross-python,